Shankaric/Odin-recipe/README.md

-Project Title
+# Project- Title
   Odin-recipe

-About The Project
+# About The Project
   This is a sample Recipe webpage..

-Built with
+# Built with
   *HTML
   *CSS